Markets Rise After Irma Lands, North Korea Stays Quiet

-Global stocks and the U.S. dollar edged higher Monday and haven assets retreated, as fears eased among investors about a standoff with North Korea and the impact of Hurricane Irma on the U.S. economy.
+Global stocks and the U.S. dollar climbed Monday and haven assets retreated, as fears eased among investors about a standoff with North Korea and the impact of Hurricane Irma on the U.S. economy.

 Continue Reading Below

-The Stoxx Europe 600 moved 0.8% higher in the early minutes of trading, led by gains in banks and technology shares--both sectors that post hefty gains whenever investors feel confident enough to take on more risk.
+The Stoxx Europe 600 moved 0.9% higher, led by gains in bank, insurance and technology shares -- sectors that post hefty gains whenever investors feel confident enough to take on more risk.

-Futures pointed to an 0.5% opening gain for both the S&P 500 and the Dow Jones Industrial Average.

 Some analysts expected North Korea to conduct a weapons test on Saturday, coinciding with the country's founding day, as it did last year to mark the celebration.
 The absence of news from Pyongyang, however, supported stocks and the dollar, while weighing on haven assets.